Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

     1. Drag all drives from left to RAIDZ1
     1. Save Selection
 1. Save And Go To Review > Create Pool
-1. Download encryption key and store in 1Password
+1. Download encryption key and store in a secure location

 #### 2.4.2 Create Top Dataset